 If you ride in high temperatures frequently, consider investing in a “hydration vest” lined with crystals that absorb and hold water to keep you cool while you ride.

 Many of the newer Harley-Davidson® Touring models have vents that open and close, allowing you to control the amount of air that flows across your body.
 Many full-face helmets also have adjustable vents.

-Remember, both you and your Harley® motorcycle are air-cooled.
-When you’re stuck in traffic, the air flow stops.
+Remember, both you and your motorcycle are air-cooled.
+When you’re stuck in traffic, the airflow stops.
 If it looks like a long delay, sometimes it’s best to get off the road and wait it out.
 And make sure to keep up with your oil changes to protect your engine.

 Your body does a great job of cooling itself.
 With a little help, it can do even better.
-And make the hottest rides safer and more comfortable.
+And make the hottest rides safer and a more comfortable, cool ride.